Nokia railway station: Services

-Nokia is the westernmost terminus of the Tampere Commuter Rail line as well as the terminus of a couple of VR commuter rail line services from Riihimäki.
+Nokia is the westernmost terminus of the Tampere commuter rail service as well as the terminus of some VR commuter rail services from Riihimäki.
 All long-distance train services between Tampere and Pori also stop at Nokia.

-The station originally only had one side platform for passenger traffic on platform 1.
-A new island platform is under construction with a planned opening date in November 2025.
+Long-distance trains primarily stop on the original side platform (platform 1).
+A new island platform was opened in November 2025, with commuter rail services moving there.